Florida College System

+rebranding, dropping "Community" from its name to become Hillsborough College on July 1, 2025.

 Mission and offerings

 Section (s.)
 1004.65, Florida Statutes (F.S.), establishes the primary mission and responsibility of Florida College System institutions as responding to community needs for post secondary academic education and career degree education.
 This mission and responsibility includes:

 (a) Providing lower level undergraduate instruction and awarding associate degrees.

 (b) Preparing students directly for careers requiring less than baccalaureate degrees.
 This may include preparing for job entry, supplementing of skills and knowledge, and responding to needs in new areas of technology.
 Career education in a Florida College System institution shall consist of career certificates, credit courses leading to associate in science degrees and associate in applied science degrees, and other programs in fields requiring substantial academic work, background, or qualifications.
 A Florida College System institution may offer career education programs in fields having lesser academic or technical requirements.

 (c) Providing student development services, including assessment, student tracking, support for disabled students, advisement, counseling, financial aid, career development, and remedial and tutorial services, to ensure student success.

 (d) Promoting economic development for the state within each Florida College System institution district through the provision of special programs, including, but not limited to: